msazanov/ZigBee2MQTT4Z-Way/README.md

 # WBMQTTImport

-# Wiren Board MQTT connector for Z-Way
+# ZigBee2MQTT connector for Z-Way

-Subscribe to the status of devices of Wiren Board 7 internal MQTT and creates devices in Z-Way for each topic.
+Subscribe to the status of devices of ZigBee2MQTT internal MQTT and creates devices in Z-Way for each topic.

 # Installation